5-choosability of graphs with crossings far apart: The proof of Theorem

-Indeed, if $vp$ were a crossed edge with $p\in V(P)$, then by \refclaim{cl-nochord}, we have $v\not\in V(F)$.
-Furthermore, since $P$ is incident with a crossing, we have $\ell(P)\le 2$.
+\begin{lemma} If $B=(G,P,N,M,L)$ is a minimal counterexample, then no vertex of $P$ is incident with a crossed edge. \end{lemma} \begin{proof} Suppose for a contradiction that $vp$ is a crossed edge with $p\in V(P)$.
+By Lemma~\ref{lemma-cl-nochord}, we have $v\not\in V(F)$.
+Furthermore, since $P$ is incident with a crossing, (D) implies that $\ell(P)\le 2$.
 Let $L'$ be the list assignment such that $L'(v)=L(v)\setminus L(p)$ and $L'$ matches $L$ on the rest of the vertices of $G$.
-Note that $G-vp$ is not $L'$-colorable, and by the minimality of $G$, we conclude that $G-vp$ contains \ob{N1}, \ob{N2} or \ob{N3}, whose internal vertex with list of size 4 is $v$.
-It cannot contain \ob{N1}, since $v$ is not adjacent to all vertices of $P$ in $G-vp$.
-Similarly, it cannot contain \ob{N3}, since the edge $vp$ would be crossed twice.
-If $G-vp$ contains \ob{N2}, then $G$ contains \ob{C1}.
-Comparison of bad lists for \ob{N2} and \ob{C1} in Figure~\ref{fig-badlists} shows that \ob{C1} is not $L$-colorable, which is a contradiction to the assumption that (O) holds for $G$ and $L$.
+Note that $G-vp$ is not $L'$-colorable, and by the minimality of $B$, we conclude that $B'=(G-vp,P,N\cup\{v\},M,L')$ contains \ob{N1}, \ob{N2} or \ob{N3}, whose internal vertex with list of size 4 is $v$.
+Note that $B'$ cannot contain \ob{N1}, since $v$ is not adjacent to all vertices of $P$ in $G-vp$.
+Similarly, $B'$ cannot contain \ob{N3}, since the edge $vp$ would be crossed twice.
+Finally, $B'$ does not contain \ob{N2}, since $G$ does not contain \ob{C1} by Lemma~\ref{lemma-cl-noobstr}.
+This is a contradiction. \end{proof}

+Next, we prove the following claim that is useful when considering the condition (T) for targets derived from minimal counterexamples.

+\begin{lemma} If $B=(G,P,N,M,L)$ is a minimal counterexample, then every vertex of $G$ has at most two neighbors in $P$. \end{lemma} \begin{proof} Let $k=\ell(P)$ and $P=p_0p_1\ldots p_k$.
+Suppose for a contradiction that a vertex $v\in V(G)$ has at least three neighbors $p_a,p_b,p_c\in V(P)$, where $0\le a<b<c\le k$.
+By Lemma~\ref{lemma-cl-nochord}, $v$ is not incident with the outer face $F$ of $G$.
+Let $K$ be the cycle $p_ap_{a+1}\ldots p_cv$, and note that $K$ has a chord $vp_b$.
+By Lemma~\ref{lemma-cl-nopcr}, none of the edges $vp_a$, $vp_b$ and $vp_c$ is crossed.
+By Lemma~\ref{lemma-cl-basic}(d) applied to the two cycles in $K+vp_b$ containing the edge $vp_b$, the cycle $K$ is not separating (Lemma~\ref{lemma-cl-basic}(d) allows a vertex of $N$ or a $K_4$ with a crossed edge in the interior of $K$; however, this would only be possible if $\ell(P)=3$, yielding two special subgraphs at distance 1).